Brian06/weather-mcp/README.md

 ## Cursor

-Go to the Cursor settings
+- Go to the Cursor settings
-Go to the "Tools & MCP" section
+- Go to the "Tools & MCP" section
-Click "Add Custom MCP" button and paste the following in the mcp.json file related to your MCP server:
+- Click "Add Custom MCP" button
+- Paste the following in the mcp.json file related to your MCP server:

 ```json
 {